 You don't need to memorize the table.
 You need to know which combined-volume thresholds change your blended cost:

-The practical takeaway: if your combined monthly volume is sitting just under a breakpoint — say 9,200 or 47,000 or 230,000 — you're leaving margin on the table by keeping clients on separate accounts or by under-counting how close you are to the next tier.
+The practical takeaway: if your combined monthly volume is sitting just under the 50,000 breakpoint — say 47,000 — you're leaving margin on the table by keeping clients on separate accounts or by under-counting how close you are to Growth pricing.

 When pooling is the wrong call